communitiesuk/plotly_dashboard_template/README.md

 1. Sign up for a GitHub account
 1. Ask the existing team members within the Analytical Dashboards Microsoft Teams to give access to the repository.
 Make sure to accept the invitation.

+### How to use this template

+1. You will need to create a new repository to house your dashboard. **Do not overwrite this template repository.** Instructions on forking the repository can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 **This project will be run in the DAP environment.**